 Archives Directory for the History of Collecting in America

 A database of dealer and collector archives consolidating information about repositories, dealers, collectors, and dealer archives (including dealer photograph archives).
 This tool provides essential information for scholars working in the fast-growing field of the history of collecting.

-The Frick Digital Image Archive
+Frick Digital Collections

 The Frick Art Reference Library hosts a unique database of inventories of Dutch sixteenth- and seventeenth-century art collections compiled by late Yale University Professor John Michael Montias.
 Drawn largely from the Gemeentearchief (now known as the Stadsarchief) in Amsterdam, these inventories contain a wealth of information that can elucidate patterns of buying, selling, inventorying, and collecting art in Holland during the sixteenth and seventeenth centuries.